 Peach Almond Tart with Vanilla Bean

-- In a food processor add the flour, baking powder and sugar.
+- In a food processor add the flour, baking powder, and sugar.
 Pulse a few times.
-Add the butter and process until the mixture resembles breadcrumbs.
+Cut the chilled butter into thin slices and add to the food processor and process until the mixture resembles crumbs.

 - Slowly pour in the chilled water and vanilla while processing so the dough comes together and becomes smooth.

-- Pour out onto plastic wrap and flatten into a disk and wrap in plastic.
+- Pour the dough out onto plastic wrap and flatten into a disk and wrap in plastic.

 - Chill for 30 minutes.

 - Prepare the peaches while the dough is chilling